 This is one task that I just can’t keep up with.
 Just showing up on social media takes up a huge chunk of time, but then setting aside time to also analyze how it’s doing, tweak, and try again… I’m exhausted just thinking about it.
 The few ads I did this summer had such a learning curve for even figuring out how to run an ad.
 Then I spent more time trying to determine if it was worth it, and figuring out what to do differently.
 It started to feel like a whole new role in my job.

 Want to get started figuring out how to do this yourself?
-Grab our workbook to research and pin down what you know about where your best customers are hanging out.
+Watch our webinar to learn how to research and pin down what you know about where your best customers are hanging out.
 It explains traffic-generating concepts in more detail, and you can use the included tips to make a plan to get high-quality, high-converting traffic to your website.

 6 thoughts on “5 Signs You Need Social Media Help”